St Peter's Church, Wolfhampcote, Warwickshire

 4 miles north west of Daventry; access off A428 Rugby to Southam road via country lane through the village of Flecknoe.
 Look for the sign to Wolfhamcote which leads along a gated farm track.

 Nearest railway stations: Long Buckby (7 miles), Rugby (9 miles).

-Community information for St Peter's Church, Wolfhamcote All our Warwickshire churches are in CCT's West region.
+Community information for St Peter's Church, Wolfhampcote, Warwickshire.
+(All our Warwickshire churches are in CCT's West region).

-Find out more about Wolfhamcote Church on the website of the Friends group.
+Find out more about Wolfhampcote Church on the website of the Friends group.
 In 1970 The Friends of Wolfhampcote Church were formed under the chairmanship of Sir John Betjeman, C.B.E., the Poet Laureate.

 Useful local links

 - Visit Coventry tourism website

 - Visit Warwick tourism website

 - Enjoy Warwickshire website

 - Warwick Castle website